This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 Why Buy Them

 That feeling when you put them on.
 And just about everything else.
 I absolutely recommend these as the top Muay Thai glove pick.
 Fairtex are superior to the other Muay Thai gloves on the market.
-There may be some specific reasons why you would choose the other brands (you like the aesthetics, or the weight distribution or size of the other brands’ glove) but QUALITY will never be one of those reasons.
+There may be some specific reasons why you would choose the other brands (you like the aesthetics or the weight distribution or size of the other brands’ glove) but QUALITY will never be one of those reasons.

 While Fairtex gloves may be my favorite in terms of the quality, the minimalist style, and the feel on your hands, the basic TWINS special BGVL3 is certainly an alternative choice for the best glove.

 The fact that the quality of TWINS is pretty substantial (and they make all their gloves in their own factory in Bangkok Thailand) and the fact that they are a good 20-30 percent cheaper than Fairtex gloves, yet of somewhat similar quality, make them a better deal than Fairtex gloves.
 The gloves are also larger inside, making them, perhaps, a better choice — or a good alternative pick — than Fairtex.
-Keep in mind for sparring, however, they are substantially thicker than Fairtex, making them a worse glove to ‘box’ in.
+Keep in mind for sparring.
+However, they are substantially thicker than Fairtex, making them a worse glove to ‘box’ in.

 If there is one name that is synonymous with Muay Thai, then that name would be ‘Twins.’
 Twins Special gloves are by far the most popular Muay Thai gloves in the world, both in Thailand and outside of Thailand.
-In fact, Twins — unlike many of the other Thai-style gloves — are a global brand — you’ll even find these gloves in MMA gyms and Boxing gyms around the world.
+In fact, Twins — unlike many of the other Thai-style gloves — are a global brand — you’ll even find these gloves in MMA gyms and boxing gyms around the world.

-If you are starting out in Muay Thai or are looking for the best ‘bang’ for your buck, I recommend you go with a pair of TWINS as your ‘go to’ glove.
+If you are starting out in Muay Thai or are looking for the best ‘bang’ for your buck, I recommend you go with a pair of TWINS as your ‘go-to’ glove.
 After you’ve had a pair of TWINS, you can branch out and start experimenting with some of the other Thai-style glove brands, but start with TWINS.

 Even if there are fancier, more luxurious Muay Thai gloves out there, you’ll still find a lot of fighters swear by their Twins.

 However, the Twins ‘fit’ is not for everybody.
-Twins gloves tend to weight a bit ‘top heavy’ near the front of the glove and can feel a bit dense near the front of the glove.
-This can affect how you throw your punches and how the glove feels on the heavy bag.
+Twins gloves tend to weight a bit ‘top heavy’ near the front of the glove and can feel a bit dense near the front of the glove. can affect how you throw your punches and how the glove feels on the heavy bag.
 Those who are hand heavy may find some of the other Muay Thai brands make for a better, more aerodynamic glove for punching.
 You can read my review of Twins Boxing Gloves here.

 My suggestion is that you buy the basic pair (BGVL-3) which comes in a variety of different basic colors.
 If you want a fancier design, Twins Special offers pattern designs.
 If you are prepared to pay a bit more, you can upgrade to their ‘Air’ models which take the basic design and add a breathable mesh area on the underside area (under the thumb).
-The ‘Air’ models are suppose to allow your gloves to dry quicker and cool your hands down.
+The ‘Air’ models are supposed to allow your gloves to dry quicker and cool your hands down.
 However, I’ve used a pair of these in Thailand for a few months and I don’t really feel any difference over the standard pair — so unless you are dead set on having this feature, save the money and just get the basic pair — they will do you right.

 Also note that Twins don’t tend to last as long as some of the other glove brands, especially in hot and humid countries — not unless you go to great lengths to dry them out and properly maintain them.
-In the five years I’ve lived in Thailand.
+In the five years, I’ve lived in Thailand.
 Using a pair one to two times a day, 4-6 times a week in Thailand has had every pair of Twins I’ve had (about 4 pairs) fall to pieces.
 After about 6-8 months, you get holes near the thumb and inside areas.
 By about 10-12 months, the gloves are falling to pieces.
-However, in colder, less tropical climates or with casual use, you can expect a couple years out of them.
+However, in colder, less tropical climates or with casual use, you can expect a couple of years out of them.

 Why Twins Made This List